HMaroba/nextjsfullstack-prisma-mongodb/README.md

 Then regenerate your Prisma Client using the npx prisma generate command.
 Next, update your application to reflect the new field, and redeploy your app.

-As the phoneNumber field is optional, you can still query the old users where the phone number has not been defined.
-The records in the database will be updated "on demand" as the application's users begin to enter their phone number in the new field.
+<p>As the phoneNumber field is optional, you can still query the old users where the phone number has not been defined.
+The records in the database will be updated "on demand" as the application's users begin to enter their phone number in the new field.</p>

 Another option is to add a default value on a required field, for example